This is “Pony”, a motion-sensitive kinetic sculpture by Tim Lewis. Unsettling and beautiful:

-Spanish artist Oscar Sanmartin Vargas has a staggering portfolio of mixed media work, ranging from dioramas, to surreal architectural etchings, to detailed studies of alien biological specimens.
+Spanish artist Oscar Sanmartin Vargas has a staggering portfolio of mixed media work, and ranging from dioramas, pharm to surreal architectural etchings, to detailed studies of alien biological specimens.
 The drawings are especially haunting; all their subjects depicted under a perpetually overcast sky.
 In regards to those strange animals: he released a book in 2007, entitled Leyendario: Criaturas de Agua (Legendary Creatures of the Water), a video preview of which can be found below.
 I am completely smitten with these — the line work, the use of empty space, the mystery of them.
 They are simply wonderful.

 A quick Google search shows that this video is pretty much everywhere, but I just can’t resist putting it here.
 Following up their Star Wars themed Passat commercial for last year’s Super Bowl, Volkswagen returns this year, and once again puts “The Imperial March” to excellent use, in this case having it performed by twelve dogs, some in various forms of Star Wars costumery.
 It’s so very silly but I love it so very much; especially the grand entrance of the twelfth and final member of this canine chorus.
 So.
 Good.